-In order to manage our business contacts, we process information about your company (in particular address, branches, authorized representatives and their contact details) as well as information about the respective contact person (in particular name, position and professional contact information) and any communication with you.
-We use this data in order to be able to reach the appropriate contact person when contacting you, to process your inquiries properly and to cultivate our business relationship.
+In order to manage our business contacts, we process information about your company (in particular address, branches, authorized representatives, and their contact details) as well as information about the respective contact person (in particular name, position, and professional contact information) and any communication with you.
+We use this data to reach the appropriate contact person when contacting you, to process your inquiries properly, and to cultivate our business relationship.
 This data will also be used to arrange an initial consultation with you for the preparation of an offer.
 Furthermore, we use the above mentioned data as well as the associated communication history for purposes of technical support.

-As part of billing, we collect information on offers, orders / services rendered and invoice items, as well as bank details.
-Also in this context, contact details of the contact persons can be processed.
+As part of billing, we collect information on offers, orders and services rendered, invoice items, and bank details.
+Also in this context, we may process contact details of the contact persons.

-If we publish the results of work and / or records in fulfillment of the contract concluded with you, we reserve the right, to publish not only the results/ records but beyond that, the name and biographical or other personal data (with the exception of contact details) of the contact persons of our contractual partners for commercial purposes.
+If we publish the results of work and/or records in fulfillment of the contract concluded with you, we reserve the right, to publish not only the results and records but also the name and biographical or other personal data (with the exception of contact details) of the contact persons of our contractual partners for commercial purposes.

-We also reserve the right to publish a statement made by you as a business customer in connection with your name, position, if necessary a photo of you and naming your employer / company or even a photo stating your name, your position and your company / employer (e.g. in connection with a lecture at one of our events) (e.g. on our website or in social networks).
+We also reserve the right to publish a statement made by you as a business customer in connection with your name, position, if necessary a photo of you, and company/employer or a photo stating your name, your position, and your company/employer (e.g. in connection with a lecture at one of our events or on our website or in social networks, respectively).

 Insofar as the above-mentioned purposes is the performance of a contract entered into between Tradebte and you or the provision of a service requested by you, the legal basis is Art.
 6 para.
 1 lit. b GDPR Otherwise, the legal basis is Art.
 6 para.
 1 lit. f GDPR, where our legitimate interests lie in the above-mentioned purposes.
 If you have agreed in writing (e.g. by email) to the publication of a statement or other data, your legal basis is your consent in accordance with.
 Art.
 6 para.
 1 lit. a GDPR.